NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ## Download previously submitted files

-The transaction page, accessible through the Browse menu, list all previous transactions in the project.
+The transaction page, accessible through the Browse menu, lists all previous transactions in the project.
 The user can download submitted files in the details section of the screen by selecting a particular transaction.

 [![Transaction Original Files](images/GDC_Submission_Transactions_Original_Files.png)](images/GDC_Submission_Transactions_Original_Files.png "Click to see the full image.")